valenzano-lab/aegis/README.md

 ![Logo of the project](https://raw.githubusercontent.com/jehna/readme-best-practices/master/sample-logo.png)

-TODO We need a cool logo!
+**TODO** We need a cool logo!

 # AEGIS
 > Ageing of Evolving Genomes In Silico

-A highly versatile numerical model of genome evolution - both sexual and asexual - for a population of agents whose fitness parameters are encoded in a bit arrays which are free to evolve due to mutation and recombination.
+A highly versatile numerical model of genome evolution - both sexual and asexual - for a population of agents whose fitness parameters are encoded in bit arrays which are free to evolve due to mutation and recombination.

 ## Installation